david-tejada/rango/readme.md

 #### Using Fuzzy Search Directly to Run Actions on Elements

-- `follow <text>`: Click the element that better matches the provided text.
+- <kbd>follow &lt;text&gt;</kbd>: Click the element that better matches the provided text.
 It prioritizes elements within the viewport.
 Any element within the viewport will have priority over other elements outside of the viewport with better fuzziness score.
-- `button <text>`: Click the element that better matches the provided text.
+- <kbd>button &lt;text&gt;</kbd>: Click the element that better matches the provided text.
 It doesn't take into account if the element is within or outside the viewport.
 It will simply click the element in the document with the best fuzziness score.
-- `focus text <text>`: Focus the element that better matches the provided text.
+- <kbd>focus text &lt;text&gt;</kbd>: Focus the element that better matches the provided text.
 It prioritizes elements within the viewport.
-- `hover text <text>`: Hover the element that better matches the provided text.
+- <kbd>hover text &lt;text&gt;</kbd>: Hover the element that better matches the provided text.
 It prioritizes elements within the viewport.

 #### Scripting Using Fuzzy Search